minzart/sunrise-oath/glossary/hotel.md

 I gulp.
 “Who’s that?”

 “You‘ll see,” he says, and the elevator stops.
 I notice that the floor number is the exact same as the sum of all my d20 values, minus the lowest value of the d6 in my wallet.
-“Since this is a self-journaling adventure, you will have to decide what happens next.
+“Since this is a self-journaling [[adventure]], you will have to decide what happens next.
 Get your pen and paper ready!
 Remember: d20 are skill checks and mana, d6 are items and money.”

 > Proceed to the page with the next floor number.